Maximize tax savings

-|80DD||Medical treatment for handicapped dependant or payment to specified scheme for maintenance of handicapped dependant
+|80DD||Medical treatment for handicapped dependent or payment to specified scheme for maintenance of handicapped dependent

 |80DDB||Medical Expenditure on Self or Dependent Relative for diseases specified in Rule 11DD

-|80GGB||Contribution by companies to political parties||Amount contributed (not allowed in cash)|
+|80GGB||Contribution by companies to political parties||Amount contributed (not allowed if paid in cash)|

-|80GGC||Contribution by individuals to political parties||Amount contributed (not allowed in cash)|
+|80GGC||Contribution by individuals to political parties||Amount contributed (not allowed if paid in cash)|